Tanks of Czechoslovakia: Post World War II

 During the war, the first encounters with the Russian T-34's quickly led the German army to look for alternative solutions for a new medium tank.
 One of them was to commission occupied Czechoslovakia's Škoda company to design a new medium tank for the Wehrmacht.
 In Fall 1941, Germans contacted the Škoda engineers and designers and by the end of 1941, first drawings of the new vehicle (designated T-24) were ready.
 At the same time, another team was working on an even heavier vehicle, the T-25 and the T-24 project was cancelled in favour of the T-25.
 Technically, it was one of the most advanced drawings of the Škoda design bureau and just like the T-25, it was inspired by the sloped shapes of the T-34 Soviet tank.
 As the war came to a close, on 10 December 1945, 1st Department of the Czechoslovak High Command sent its ideas about the new tank to the VTU (Military Research Institute).
-It was supposed to be a 30-33ton machine, armed with an 85mm to 105mm cannon, with the armor of 20 to 65 millimeters.
+It was supposed to be a 30- to 33-ton machine, armed with an 85 mm to 105 mm cannon, with the armor of 20 to 65 millimeters.
 It was to be propelled by a diesel engine with maximum speed of 50 km/h and it was to have a 5-member crew.
 On December 3, 1946, VTU design bureau presented a miniature mock-up proposal, named "Tank všeobecného použití" (TVP).
 It was based on the best elements of studied German, British, Russian and Czechoslovak constructions.
-The VTU institute proposed to use the German 88mm-105mm guns as its armament.
+The VTU institute proposed to use the German 88mm-105 mm guns as its armament.
 In the years 1947 and 1948, this project was worked on, the demands and construction elements of the vehicle were further refined.
 There was a parallel development in the other big company - ČKD (Pilsen and ČKD used to compete a lot before the war for military contracts), there is however no information on their involvement in these years.

 The official request for the new tank from the High command was however given only in 1949 (all the previous army involvement was on an unofficial level).
 The Škoda project received thus an official designation - T-50, the ČKD project received the T-51 designation, but by 1950, both projects were unified under the designation of T-50/51.
 Forced by the Soviet Union and pressed into accepting the Soviet tanks into their army, the Czechoslovak High Command had to abandon the support of the project.
 Few months later, all the independent design and construction works in Czechoslovakia were ended and that marked the end of the last truly independent Czechoslovak tank project.

 From now on for decades, all the Czechoslovak tanks would be derivatives of the Soviet models as seen below: